Feminist speaker Julie Bindel 'attacked by transgender person' at Edinburgh University after talk

 Julie Bindel, the keynote speaker at an Edinburgh University event which discussed the future of women's sex-based rights, said she was verbally abused, "lunged at" and almost "punched in the face", by a transwoman as she left the building.

-She thanked university security staff for protecting her from her attacker and said she was still considering whether to press charges.
+She thanked university security staff for protecting her and said she was still considering whether to press charges.

 Today Ms Bindel said: "I have been beaten up by men in the past but not for a long time, and I knew precisely what was coming when I saw the rage on his face, and I am just so sick of this.